GoChartingAdmin/send-email-template-nodejs/readme.md

 - Move this file to config directory in your working directory and use it with any name like clientSecret.json.

 ## How to generate token ?
 - `node generateUrl.js` - Execute the command, It will show you URL.
-Copy that url and past on your browser after that it will ask for GMail password and return one key like `4/hfWgzJAjK9t15ekSnPdiKGMtmKxwgOwlVUT4k-bM3FE`
+Copy that url and pasts on your browser after that it will ask for GMail password and return one key like `4/hfWgzJAjK9t15ekSnPdiKGMtmKxwgOwlVUT4k-bM3FE`
 - Replace that key present in file `generateToken.js` with new key which looks like `4/hfWgzJAjK9t15ekSnPdiKGMtmKxwgOwlVUT4k-bM3FE`
 - `node generateToken.js` - Execute the command.
 If everything goes well you will see the `token.json` file in `config` folder.